UKCloud/documentation/articles/portal/ptl-how-setup-2fa.md

 ## Overview

 To provide additional security, you may want to set up two-factor authentication (2FA) in the UKCloud Portal.
 2FA in the Portal requires that users enter a randomly generated code, as well as their user name and and password, when logging in to the Portal.
+This service is free of charge.

 ![Two-Factor Authentication dialog box in the UKCloud Portal](images/ptl-2fa.png)